stevan-tosic/stevan-tosic/README.md

 ### Hello! :wave:

-I'm a developer specializing in PHP :elephant:, Docker :whale:, and React :atom_symbol:.
+I'm a developer specializing in PHP :elephant:, Symfony 🌱 , Docker :whale:, and React :atom_symbol:.
 My expertise in database management spans MySQL/MariaDB :floppy_disk:, ensuring robust data solutions.
 I work extensively with PHP frameworks like Symfony :bridge_at_night: and Slim to build scalable applications.

 I also enjoy creating interactive UIs with React :art: and optimizing :toolbox: development environments with Docker :whale:.